-Coronavirus stimulus bill deadlock could prompt 'tsunami' of evictions, activists warn
+Coronavirus stimulus bill deadlock could prompt 'tsunami' of evictions, study warns

 A study released Friday from the Aspen Institute estimated that as many as 40 million people in the U.S. could be at risk of eviction over the next several months.
 Some 80% of those facing eviction are Black or Latino, the analysis of U.S. Census survey data shows.

-Elizabeth Souffrant, a Black single mother, it's already too late.
+For Elizabeth Souffrant, a Black single mother, it's already too late.
 She's been sleeping in her car with her 7-year-old son in Chelsea, Mass., for the past couple weeks.

 "It's hot and uncomfortable and cramped," Souffrant said.
 "I have to hear him complain, so I have to be patient."